Librarians are trying to encourage children to read—by bringing books straight to the laundromat

 Thanks to Recharge reader Laurie Putnam for this story suggestion.

-Here are some other Recharge stories to get you through the week.
+Here are some more Recharge stories to get you through the week:

 - “My heart dropped.”
 That was Aaron Mitchum’s reaction after billionaire Robert F. Smith told Mitchum and other 2019 graduates of Morehouse College, an all-male historically black college, he would pay off their student debt.
 Mitchum estimated it would have taken 25 years to pay off his debt otherwise, adding “it was like a burden had been taken off.”
 That burden is much higher on black students like Mitchum, according to a 2018 study.
 It found black students were 85 percent more likely to take on debt than white students—and took much longer paying off the debt.
 Will rich donors follow Smith’s example?
 In 2017, Nicki Minaj agreed to help high-performing students cover their education costs, and the following year Michael Bloomberg donated $1.8 billion to Johns Hopkins University so no student would need to take out loans.
 (Mother Jones)